-Director John Dahl’s 1992 brilliantly quirky and twisty retro-film noir movie is a killer thriller to watch again and again.
+Director John Dahl’s 1992 brilliantly quirky and twisty retro-film noir movie Red Rock West is a killer thriller to watch again and again.
 Lovingly crafted, it’s as menacing and scary as it is steamy.

 Mike takes the money and runs.
 During his getaway, things start to go wrong, and Walsh then tries to kill Cage, who escapes in a passing car driven by none other than the real hired killer from Texas, the seriously disturbed Lyle (Dennis Hopper).
 Now things go from bad to worse.

 There’s more, much more of this deviously and deliriously plotted cat-and-mouse yarn, whose bizarre twists are jaw-dropping.
-And all along the way there’s endless pleasure to be had here for any thriller fans.
+And, all along the way, there is endless pleasure to be had here for any thriller fans.

 All the cast are absolutely ideal, and respond with impeccable turns.
 On fine form, Cage proves a very useful hero, severely tried and tormented but always remaining resourceful and upright.
 He’s the centre of the vortex, not exactly calm, but easy to identify with as our point of contact with the crazies he meets.

-There are loads of exciting suspense set pieces in John Dahl and his producer brother Rick’s terrific screenplay that punctuates the thrills with an effective layer of tongue-in-cheek humour.
+There are loads of exciting suspense set pieces in John Dahl and his producer brother Rick Dahl’s terrific screenplay that punctuates the thrills with an effective layer of tongue-in-cheek humour.
 Marc Reshovsky’s cinematography and William Olvis’s score also help to pile on the heady film noir atmosphere.

-A lot of the Wyoming-set film was shot on location in Montana, the Dahls’ home state, as well as Arizona.
+A lot of the Wyoming-set film was shot on location in Montana, the Dahls’ home state, as well as Arizona (in Willcox, Sonoita and Elgin).

-A critical favourite at the time, it’s now a respected cult movie but it wasn’t a hit.
-Even on a low cost of $8million, it only took back $2.5million in the States.
+A critical favourite at the time, it is now a respected cult movie but it wasn’t a hit.
+Even on a low cost of $8 million, it took back only $2.5 million in the United States.
 What do you have to do to entertain people?

 http://derekwinnert.com/road-kill-joy-ride-classic-film-review-318/